swcarpentry/good-enough-practices-in-scientific-computing/index.md

 enforcing others, and thereby require less self-discipline for more reliable results.

+1.  ***Use a version control
+    system (5h)***, to manage changes to a project.

 Box 2 briefly explains how version control systems work.
 It's hard to know what version control tool is most widely used in research today, but the one that's most talked about is undoubtedly Git[^16].
 This is largely because of
 GitHub[^17], a popular hosting site that combines the technical infrastructure for collaboration via Git with a